Talladega Nights: The Ballad of Ricky Bobby

-Parents need to know that the movie includes relentless commercial product placements, by way of parodying professional racing's tendency to slap logos on every available surface.
+Parents need to know that Talladega Nights includes relentless commercial product placements, by way of parodying professional racing's tendency to slap logos on every available surface.
 The film also features lots of bawdy chatter concerning a wayward father's lusty behaviors and his son's cheating wife.
 The hero's two young sons spend half the movie behaving badly -- talking back to elders, cursing, and damaging property -- as their father, a stereotypical "redneck" parody, encourages them.
 An arm-breaking scene includes loud bone-breaking noise; several car crashes are violent (cars flipping and smashing and catching on fire).
-The film includes gay characters who kiss each other and declare themselves married.
+Same-sex and opposite-sex couples kiss; one gay character is portrayed very flamboyantly (continuing the movie's trend of stereotypical characterizations).
 Characters refer to drugs, alcohol, and cigarettes.

 What's the story?